GDOT has no clear answers for Dunwoody residents worried about I-285 toll lanes impacts

 The I-285 top end toll lanes and Ga.
 400 toll lanes are separate projects from the “Transform 285/400” project now underway.
 Transform 285/400 is essentially reorganizing and rebuilding the I-285/Ga.
 400 interchange to make traffic flow faster and safer.
 It is expected to be finished in 2020.

 Tim Matthews, a GDOT program manager, said at the Jan.
-22 meeting that early right of way acquisition is now under way in the Dunwoody and Sandy Springs area, particularly for property touching I-285 right of way, because of Perimeter Center’s rapid development.
+22 meeting that early right of way acquisition is now underway in the Dunwoody and Sandy Springs area, particularly for property touching I-285 right of way, because of Perimeter Center’s rapid development.
 Acquiring right of way for the project is expected to take place for the next two years.

 The Georgetown community includes the Kroger-anchored Georgetown Shopping Center near the Chamblee-Dunwoody Road interchange.
 The Dunwoody Pines Retirement Community and the Ashford Academy school are adjacent to the shopping center.